Fisherman’s Wharf by the numbers

 An old time streetcar leaving the Transbay Terminal, turns on to Mission Street from Fremont Street in August of 1983, (I think) and a bus leaving the Salesforce Terminal turns on to Mission from Fremont now.
 The Salesforce Tower blocks out the view of the old Pacific Telephone Building from here now.

-This area wasn’t too “groovy pot-pie” (a girl I know named Kiki use to say that in the 80s) when I took this picture under the Bay Bridge 17 years before Giants Stadium changed all that.
+This area wasn’t exactly “groovy pot-pie” (a girl I know named Kiki use to say that in the 80s) when I took this picture under the Bay Bridge 17 years before Giants Stadium changed all that.

 Wow, I don’t know what was going on here, but it made a nice picture from the Embarcadero south of the Ferry Building.